Orlando Water Quality at a Glance

 Is Orlando’s tap water safe to drink?

 Yes, Orlando’s tap water meets all federal and state drinking water standards and is considered safe to drink.
-The water comes from the protected Floridan Aquifer and undergoes comprehensive treatment including ozonation, filtration, and disinfection.
+The water comes from the protected Floridan Aquifer a quarter-mile underground and undergoes comprehensive treatment including ozonation, filtration, and disinfection.

-However, lead can enter water through older service lines and plumbing in homes built before 1987.
-Recent testing shows lead levels well below EPA action levels, but it remains a concern for vulnerable populations.
-The utility provides free testing, and residents in older homes should consider using certified filters as a precaution if concerned about lead or other contaminants.
+However, some contaminants of concern remain present, including 1,3-butadiene (a rare carcinogen detected only in Orlando nationwide), disinfection byproducts at elevated levels, and lead from older service lines and plumbing in homes built before 1987.
+Recent testing shows lead levels well below EPA action levels, but residents in older homes should consider using certified filters as a precaution if concerned about lead or other contaminants.

 How do I know if my home has lead pipes?